onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We need to consciously guide our development throughout time - we need to specify what the most appropriate way to be is, and have a trustworthy and legitimate process for determining that

-The first dimension - the first time we get to vote on what is most important digitally- this is us being able to point and evolve, and cohere through common knowledge

 Legitimacy needs to be CONTINUALLY/perpetually earned

 what if we could track and visualize the progress of anyone in anything within their knowledge tree and simply pick publickly the best ones - and make working in public the only way of legitimizing power